Nightly Opera Streams, November 9–15

 Salome: Discussion with Karita Mattila

-This past May, General Manager Peter Gelb spoke with soprano Karita Mattila about her experience singing the fearsome title role of Strauss’s Salome.
+In May 2020, General Manager Peter Gelb spoke with soprano Karita Mattila about her experience singing the fearsome title role of Strauss’s Salome.

 Thomas Adès and His Angel